Her case captivated the country. Now she’s cashing in.

-A&E Real Crime looks at some other infamous criminals who profited in some way from their misdeeds, showing that sometimes crime does indeed pay.
+A&E True Crime looks at some other infamous criminals who profited in some way from their misdeeds, showing that sometimes crime does indeed pay.

 A mafioso and career criminal directly involved with the infamous Lufthansa Heist, Henry Hill became an FBI informant, admitting to a litany of crimes committed during more than 20 years working with the Lucchese crime family.
 Among his many misdeeds, Hill says he helped bury the bodies of more than a dozen murder victims.

 But after going into a government witness-protection program, Hill cashed in on his knowledge.
 He was paid more than $550,000 over the years for his story, giving an extensive interview with author Nicholas Pileggi for a book about his life in crime, “Wiseguy,” which later became the basis for Martin Scorsese’s Goodfellas.
 During the film’s production, Hill served as a consultant to Robert De Niro.

 The money didn’t come easily, though.
 In 1991, the New York State Crime Victims Board ruled that Hill’s money should instead go to the board for redistribution to victims of the Lucchese crime family, citing the state’s “Son of Sam” law, which makes it illegal for criminals to profit on their stories.
 (The 1977 law was named after serial killer David Berkowitz, nicknamed “The Son of Sam,” who sold the exclusive rights to his story.)